docker/cli/docs/reference/commandline/stack_ps.md

 This option can be used to perform batch operations.
 For example, you can use the task IDs as input for other commands, such as `docker inspect`.
-The following example inspects all tasks of the "voting" stack;
+The following example inspects all tasks of the `voting` stack:

 ```console
 $ docker inspect $(docker stack ps -q voting)